10 Picture-Perfect Lombok Beaches You Need to Visit!

 Walk around to the western side of the island – it’s not too far!
 The further you get from the main tourist area, the fewer other tourists you’ll see.

-Like with the other beaches in Lombok, you can expect powdery sand and bright blue water, with some snorkeling possible from shore.
+Like other area beaches, you can expect powdery sand and bright blue water, with some snorkeling possible from shore.

 Excursions are also available, although there aren’t as many tour providers offering snorkeling and diving trips from Gili Air as there are from Gili T.